An Efficient Sparse Fine-Tuning with Low Quantization Error via Neural Network Pruning: Background and Related Work

 However, these techniques come with trade-offs, particularly in terms of time complexity and implementation complexity.
 Achieving memory efficiency often requires a significant increase in time complexity.
 To mitigate this, some approaches employ optimizations implemented in C++ or lower-level languages, such as those used in \citep{gale2020sparse, pmlr-v202-nikdan23a, nikdan2024rosa}, to accelerate the training process.

-\textbf{Low-Rank Adaptation (LoRA)}: Instead of requiring $\W_s$ to be sparse, low-rank adaptation aims to find update matrices that are of small rank:
+\textbf{Low-Rank Adaptation (LoRA)}: Instead of requiring ${\bm \delta}$ to be sparse, low-rank adaptation aims to find update matrices that are of small rank:

 where $\alpha$ is the LoRA scaling hyper-parameter, $\B\in \R^{d_{out}\times r},\ \A\in \R^{r\times d_{in}}$ are the low-rank matrices with $r\ll d_{in},d_{out}$.
 During inference, the $\B \A$ term can be merged into $\W$ to maintain the inference latency of the original model.
-During training, owing to the fact that $f$ is additive for both the self-attention blocks and the subsequent multilayer perceptron (MLP) layers of transformers~\citep{vaswani2017attention}, backpropagation can be performed efficiently for the $\B, \A$ parameters.
+During training, owing to the fact that $f$ is additive for both the self-attention blocks and the subsequent feed-forwarding neworks (FFN) of transformers~\citep{vaswani2017attention}, backpropagation can be performed efficiently for the $\B, \A$ parameters.
 Due to LoRA's simplicity and effectiveness, numerous variants have been proposed to enhance the performance, e.g., QLoRA~\citep{dettmers2022gpt3,guo2024lqlora,li2024loftq,dettmers2024qlora}, DoRA~\citep{liu2024dora}, RoSA~\citep{nikdan2024rosa}, and VeRA~\citep{kopiczko2024vera}.
 These methods have achieved exceptional performance, often comparable to full fine-tuning across a range of tasks.

 \textbf{Neural Network Pruning}: Besides PEFTs, neural network pruning is another widely applied technique that exploits parameter sparsity to reduce model complexity and speed up inference~\citep{lecun1989optimal, han2015learning, han2017efficient, hoefler2021sparsity}.
 Most pruning methods assess \emph{importance} of neural network weights (or neurons) and remove the least important parameters. \emph{Unstructured} pruning zeros out individual weights while preserving the network architecture, whereas \emph{structured} pruning removes parameter groups like channels or neurons, which reduce model size~\citep{liu2021group, fang2023depgraph, ma2023llmpruner}.
 Both approaches often require retraining to recover lost accuracy during pruning.
 While effective for classical NNs, pruning LLMs is costly due to high memory demands for computing importance scores and the prohibitive retraining step, making memory-efficient LLM pruning an active research area~\citep{frantar2023sparsegpt,sunsimple}.